ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 # From SAP S/4HANA Core Data Services (CDS) to the Common Data Model (CDM) on Azure Data Lake Gen2 (ADLS Gen2)
 This demo describes the basic integration between S/4HANA Core Data Services Views (CDS Views) and the Microsoft Common Data Model (CDM)

-These ressources can be used as introduction to the Common Data Model and the Azure Data Services integration:
+These resources can be used as introduction to the Common Data Model and the Azure Data Services integration:

 * [The Common Data Model](https://github.com/Azure-Samples/cdm-azure-data-services-integration/blob/master/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md)